aeyage/bank-vault-sec/README.md

 A persistent data storage is required for this use case instead of ingesting and storing the event data in localhost to preserve information across multiple instances.

 Create an Atlas cluster and configure it accordingly.
-Upon completion, authenticate and setup the connection with MongoDB Driver to retrieve the URI for database deployment.
+Upon completion, authenticate and set up the connection with MongoDB Driver to retrieve the URI for database deployment.

 #### 4. MQTT and Database Configurations